rktrlng/rt2d/README.md

 RT2D
 ====

-RT2D is a RealTime 2D framework, based on 'modern' OpenGL (2.1+).
-It runs on Mac, Linux and Windows.
+RT2D is a RealTime 2D framework, based on somewhat 'modern' OpenGL (2.1+).
+It compiles and runs on Mac, Linux and Windows.

+Compatibility is chosen over features.
+Readability over efficiency.
+Simplicity over speed.
+There's no fancy OpenGL stuff here.
+No batching of sprites, no indexing of vertices.
+Just update and render scenes with entities that contain (colored) sprites, spritesheets and lines.

 Compiling
 ---------